Deputy Director of the Gloucester County Board of Commissioners

 Awards & Recognition

-Heather was named one of South Jersey Biz Magazine's "Women to Watch", and "Business Advocate of the Year" by the National Association of Women Business Owners-South Jersey Chapter, and was recognized by South Jersey Magazine as a local "Superwoman."
+Deputy Director Simmons was named one of South Jersey Biz Magazine's "Women to Watch", and "Business Advocate of the Year" by the National Association of Women Business Owners-South Jersey Chapter, and was recognized by South Jersey Magazine as a local "Superwoman."
 She has been named "Woman of the Year, Women in Communications", by the Gloucester County Commission on Women.